robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 designated if two or more individuals occurred within a given distance of one another at any given time point.

+#### Network metrics

-For each multilayer network, we calculated XXX metrics.These included four neighborhood-based metrics: degree centrality, multidegree, degree deviation, and neighbours as well as two multilayer \[need better term here?\] metrics: connective redundancy and relevance (see Glossary for definitions).
+For each multilayer network, we calculated four metrics.These included: multidegree, graph strength, redundancy/relevance, and layer similarity.
 GOING TO NEED MORE HERE (SEE SMITH-AGUILAR ET AL 2019 PAPER FOR REFERENCE ON EXPLAINING THESE).

-We generated all networks Right now, we calculate mostly degree/neighborhood based metrics.

-Reference for extending degree centrality to multilayer, neighbors, connective redundancy and relevance: Berlingerio 2011 “Foundations of multidimensional…”
+ALR: Reference for extending degree centrality to multilayer, neighbors, connective redundancy and relevance: Berlingerio 2011 “Foundations of multidimensional…”

+##### Multidegree

   - Degree centrality